 Despite consensus that children's autobiographical memories of salient personal events (for example, hospital or emergency visits) are accurate and stable over significant periods of delay, research has revealed individual memory differences.
 For instance, in a study in which children were interviewed one year after surgery for an injury related to sport or an animal, different parenting styles were associated with the amount of information reported and with susceptibility to suggestion.305 The amount of information recalled was reduced among children whose parents were authority figures who demanded obedience.
-Children who scored high on achievement-motivation tests were less suggestible, and children whose parents emphasised open-mindedness and respect for the opinions of others were more susceptible to suggestion.306
+Children whose parents emphasised open-mindedness and respect for the opinions of others were more susceptible to suggestion.306